 2

-This raises the question: might ghosts, too, exist in a wave-like form when they are not being perceived?
+might ghosts(or something can not be seen), too, exist in a wave-like form when they are not being observed?

 3